Skip to content

 The following make run starts a KIND cluster for you to get a local cluster for testing, see the manual install steps below for how to run against a remote cluster.

-[!NOTE] You will need a container runtime environment, like Docker, or experimentally, Podman, installed, to run Kind.
+You will need a container runtime environment like Docker to run Kind.
+Kind also has experimental support for Podman.

 If you are on MacOS, see Special Setup for MacOS.